samhiatt/samhiatt.github.io/_posts/2017-10-07-hello-jekyll.md

 ```                             ...
 ```

-And you and Octocat will automatically build that into a static web page that looks like this:
+And you and Octocat will automatically build that into a static web page with content that looks like this:
 > #### An Example
 > Here's an example I'd like to share:
 > ```javascript